GeorgeFalkovich/gcp-devops/readme.md

 #### This is a demo DevOps project for GCP

-- A simple Python/Flask app which will be deployed on GKE.
+- A simple Python/Flask app will be deployed on GKE.